jamescurran/jamescurran.github.io/_posts/2011-07-11-mathematical-proof-that-birthers-are-fools-and-jerome-corsi-is-a-conartist.md

 The problem here is that the images which show that – exhibits 3 &amp; 4 in Corsi’s article – were deliberately manipulated specifically to create that illusion.

 It easy to see for yourself the manipulation – just look at the images Corsi gives us.
-Below are directly from the <a href="http://www.wnd.com/index.php?fa=PAGE.view&amp;pageId=319221" target="_blank">WND article</a> (follow the link &amp; see for yourself).
+Below are directly from the [WND article](http://www.wnd.com/index.php?fa=PAGE.view&amp;pageId=319221) (follow the link &amp; see for yourself).

 [![110706dunhamsignature](/images/110706dunhamsignature_thumb_5AE18CB2.jpg)](/images/110706dunhamsignature_3CE37EBE.jpg)